GenomicDataInfrastructure/rfcs/README.md

 TODO: Rephrase section below

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Vue core repo.
-Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that the [core team] has agreed to it in principle and are amenable to merging it.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the repo.
+Becoming 'active' is not a rubber stamp, and in particular still does not mean the feature or process will ultimately be merged; it does mean that the approver(s) defined in the acceptance criteria have agreed to it in principle and are amenable to merging it.

 Furthermore, the fact that a given RFC has been accepted and is